Find Grad Schools

 13% Racial-Ethnic Minorities*

 The University of Tennessee - Knoxville is the 2nd most popular school in the nation for students seeking a doctor's degree in nuclear engineering.
 Each year, around 30,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
-During the 2020-2021 academic year, 16 people received their doctor's degree in nuclear engineering from UT Knoxville.
+During the most recent year for which we have data, 16 people received their doctor's degree in nuclear engineering from UT Knoxville.
 Around 13% of these students were from an underrepresented racial-ethnic group, and 13% were women.

 #4